MuhammadMomin93/CapsNet-PyTorch-with-DeepCaps-decoder-/README.md

 3. Does training a network with equal routing weights (no routing) result in object capsules that agree with the predictions made by part capsules?

 # Results
-Our results have shown that if we assign equal routes
+Our results have shown that if we assign equal routes, improved performance in both classification as well as generalization to affine transformed inputs can be achieved.

 # References
 [1] Sabour, Sara, Nicholas Frosst, and Geoffrey E. Hinton.
 "Dynamic routing between capsules."
 Advances in neural information processing systems.
 2017.